-To use the Argenta Event Management Module, choose Events and Programs > Events from the main menu on the left side of the screen.
+To use the Argenta Event Management Module, choose Event Management > Event List - from the main menu on the left side of the screen.

-From here you will enter the details about your event:
+From the Event Details tab you will enter the details about your event:

 - Event Title.
 You need to enter a title for your event that is 140 or less characters long.
 This is a required field.

 - Max Number of Guests.
-If for some reason an event must have a maximum number of guests, you
+If an event must have a maximum number of guests, you

 can enter that number here.
 If the maximum number of guests is not 0,